Where to File Formal Complaints

 Consumer products are regulated by the Consumer Product Safety Commission (CPSC).
 The CPSC is the group that oversees safety standards for products consumers buy, with the exception of cars and other motor vehicles.
 You can report unsafe products directly to the CPSC.

 The car you drive, the car seat your kids sit in and the buses they take to school are all regulated by the National Highway Traffic Safety Administration (NHTSA).
 The NHTSA also oversees tires, auto parts and motorcycle helmets.
 Generally, after complaints are made, the NHTSA will open an investigation.
 The results of that investigation will determine whether a product is recalled or left on the market.
+File a complaint here.

 The Federal Trade Commission (FTC) handles complaints of unfair business practices, scams and other types of fraud and deception.
 The Commission also oversees the National Do Not Call Registry.
+You can file a general complaint here or a complaint about unwanted phone calls here.

 At the state level, you can file a complaint with the North Carolina Attorney General's Office.
 In the case of a grievance with a particular business, after an initial review of the complaint, the department will follow up with the business for a response.